-Join Scott Simpson for an in-depth discussion in this video Using the GNOME Shell with keyboard shortcuts, part of Up and Running with Fedora Linux.
+Join Scott Simpson for an in-depth discussion in this video Using the GNOME Shell with keyboard shortcuts, part of Learning Fedora Linux.

 - While navigating the GNOME Shell…is designed to be used with a mouse or touch interface…you can navigate it around pretty effectively…with a keyboard as well.…To bring up overview mode press the cmd or windows key,…depending on your hardware,…or press alt + F1.…On a Mac you may need to press fn + opt + F1.…If you're using Virtual Box on a Mac, like I am here,…the cmd key shortcut won't work for you…because it's the same as Virtual Box's host key.…I'll press esc to leave that.…Alt + F2, or on a Mac laptop fn + opt + F2…brings up the Command window.…

 This lets you send commands to GNOME,…including the names of installed applications.…For example, I can launch Firefox…and I'll bring up the Command window again.…And I can launch, oh let's say Shotwell,…a photo manager.…Switching between open apps can be accomplished…by pressing alt + tab.…And I'll open up a Terminal window.…Now I'll go back into the overview mode…and I'll ctrl + click the icon.…That opens up a second window of the same application.…As you can see now I have two Terminal windows.…